finspot/picto/README.md

 1. Add a new svg file under the svg folder

 Name it properly!
 The name defines the final export name of the component.
-Names are formatted into pascal case so *line-web.svg* will be imported like `import { LineWeb } from '@pretto/picto'.` Avoid duplicates.
+Names are formatted into pascal case so *envelope.svg* will be imported like `import { Envelope } from '@pretto/picto'.` Avoid duplicates.

 2. Open a pull request

+3. Name the pull request starting with `[Release]` if you wanna publish a new version automatically (you probably want to).

 ### How to implement the library?